[3.8 UPDATED!]JUST LIKE CAP! Pirate's Full Phys Shield Throw Berserker / Taskmaster Cosplay

 The Constrictor swords can be hard to get a hold of at the very start of a league, but usually drop quickly in price.
 If you do not yet have a threshold jewel they're awesome, because they add more shards.
 Unfortunately, the 75% less shard modifier on the jewel makes them pretty useless after your shield starts chaining.

 Shaper claws can give onslaught on kill, critical strike chance vs blinded enemies, and useful generic mods like global crit multi.
-And the implicit life/mana on hit applies to all attacks, not just claw attacks.
 Not bad and a super easy-to-get option for SSF players!

 Elder claws can give you life on hit vs blinded enemies and a miniature Inspired Learning modifier (a baby, baby Headhunter) as well as the general claw benefits.